 LIBA 215.
 Images of America at Home and Abroad.
 Study and analysis of uniquely American cultural patterns, social institutions, and core values, and how they are perceived both in America and abroad.
-3 units.
+Units: 3.0.

 LIBA 216.
 Historical Reflections on the American Dream.
-Multicultural exploration of how our nation's history has been constructed, experienced, told and valued from varying ethno-cultural points of view, including each student's personal history.
-3 units.
+Multicultural exploration of how our nation's history has been constructed, experienced, told and valued from varying ethnocultural points of view, including each student's personal history.
+Units: 3.0.

 LIBA 217.
 Ordinary America.
 Inquiry into the issues, theories, and methods associated with popular and material culture studies in order to provide students with insights into the past and present nature of American experience.
 Intended to be an exploration of the ways in which popular and material culture both reflect and contribute to the search for meaning in everyday life.
-3 units.
+Units: 3.0.

 LIBA 222.
 Evolving Concepts of God: Portrait of Deity in Monotheistic Religions.
 Seminar traces the historical origin and cultural evolution of the God concept in monotheistic religions.
 Topics include the archaeological record of humanity's earliest religious artifacts, evidence for the prehistoric worship of the "Great Goddess" figure, an examination of the polytheistic religions of the ancient Near East and their influence on the development of monotheism.
 Analyzes the evolving portrait of the Deity in the Hebrew Bible/Old Testament, the New Testament, and the Koran.
-Cross-listed as HRS 222; only one may be counted for credit.
-3 units.
+Cross-listed: HRS 222; only one may be counted for credit.
+Units: 3.0.

 LIBA 224.
 Religions of the Roman Empire.
 Survey of the major religious beliefs and practices in the Greco-Roman world from 100 B.C.E.-400 C.E.
 Topics include traditional Greek and Roman religions, healing cults, philosophical religion and Gnosticism.
-Crosslisted as HRS 224; only one may be counted for credit.
-3 units.
+Cross-listed: HRS 224; only one may be counted for credit.
+Units: 3.0.

 LIBA 226.
 Wisdom and Apocalyptic Literature.
 Examines two of the more creative literary genres that make up the canonical and deuterocanonical literature of the Jewish and Christian Bibles.
 Both the historical and theological underpinnings of wisdom and apocalyptic writing will be explored in-depth, with some consideration given to literary analogues in Egyptian, Mesopotamian and Greek cultures.
 Significant research into wisdom and apocalyptic writings outside of the testament framework required.
 Prerequisite: LIBA 200A or graduate status in History or instructor permission.
-Cross-listed as HRS 226; only one may be counted for credit.
-3 units.
+Cross-listed: HRS 226; only one may be counted for credit.
+Units: 3.0.